alikarzan/money-transfer/README.md

 System is designed using event drivent microservices architectural style by leveraging event-sourcing and CQRS techniques along with Domian Driven Design approach.
 System consists of Account, Customer and Money Transfer command services plus Account-View and Customer-View query services.
 Communication between command and query serivces is governed by events over an Event Store.

-Event-sourcing nad CQRS along with aysnchrounous processing in command services are chosen to offer scalability, high-throuput, low latency and high availability kind of quality attributes.
+Event-sourcing and CQRS along with aysnchrounous processing in command services are chosen to offer scalability, high-throuput, low latency and high availability kind of quality attributes.

 For the sake of simplicity Event Store used is a custom very primitive in-memory implementation.
 Customer and Account View Stores are also very primitive custom in-memory implementaions mimicking document-based NoSql data stores.